Non shifted calculus of variations on time scales with Nabla-differentiable Sigma: Introduction

-\paragraph{Derivation of Noether-type results.} In \textit{shifted} calculus of variations, we refer to the paper \cite{torr8} studying the existence of constant of motion for $\DD \circ \DD$-differential Euler-Lagrange equations \eqref{eqdiffeldeltadelta}.
+\paragraph{Derivation of Noether-type results.} In \textit{shifted} calculus of variations, we refer to the paper \cite{torr8} studying the existence of a constant of motion for $\DD \circ \DD$-differential Euler-Lagrange equations \eqref{eqdiffeldeltadelta}.
 We refer to \cite{torr12} for a similar study with $\nabla$-derivatives.
 The common strategy is to generalize the celebrated Noether's theorem \cite{noet2,noet} to time scales.
 Precisely, under invariance assumption on the Lagrangian $L$, authors prove that a conservation law can be obtained.

-In the \textit{non shifted} calculus of variations, note that the non differential form of \eqref{eqintelintro} is an obstruction in order to develop the same strategy.
+In \textit{nonshifted} calculus of variations, the nondifferential form of \eqref{eqintelintro} is an obstruction in order to develop the same strategy.
 A direct application of our main result is then to provide a Noether-type theorem based on the differential form \eqref{eqdiffelintro}.
-This will be done in Section~\ref{section3}. \\
+This will be done in Section~\ref{section3}.

+\begin{remark} For sake of completeness of this introduction, we mention that an Euler-Lagrange equation of \textit{differential} form in the nonshifted case is obtained in \cite[Remark~4]{hils6}.
+Precisely, the author characterizes the critical points of $\L$ (defined in \eqref{eqnonshiftlagintro}) as the solutions of the following differential Euler-Lagrange equation:

+The advantage of this result is to be valid on every time scale.
+Nevertheless, this differential form does not directly coincide with the usual discrete Euler-Lagrange equation \eqref{eqnonshiftdiscrintro} and the obtaining of a Noether-type result from this differential form remains an open problem.
+These observations both give a particular interest to the $\nabla$-differentiation of~\eqref{eqintelintro} and to the $\nabla \circ \DD$-differential formulation~\eqref{eqdiffelintro}. \end{remark}

-Finally, it has to be noted that our whole study is made in terms of Lagrangian functionals involving $\DD$-integral and $\DD$-derivative.
-However, all results can be analogously derived for Lagrangian functionals involving $\nabla$-integral and $\nabla$-derivative.
-This will be done in Section~\ref{section4}.
+\begin{remark} Finally, it has to be noted that our whole study is made in terms of Lagrangian functionals involving $\DD$-integral and $\DD$-derivative.
+However, thanks to the duality principle introduced in \cite{capu}, all results can be analogously derived for Lagrangian functionals involving $\nabla$-integral and $\nabla$-derivative.
+This will be done in Section~\ref{section4}. \end{remark}